dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 It isn't making it's way into the configuration because BUFRLIB_v10.2.3 isn't showing up in the output of make.
 This may indicate the wrong shell type.
-The .bashrc file sets the environment for the bourne shell, but the above error could indicate that the c- shell is being used instead.
+The .bashrc file sets the environment for the Bourne shell, but the above error could indicate that the c- shell is being used instead.

 Try the following 2 things: